-The Holidays - Part I - Santa Claus!
-Since next Sunday is December 6th, we will celebrate the Holidays with a whole week dedicated to the big guy - Santa Claus, Saint Nicolas or Father Christmas.
+The Holidays - Santa Claus!
+Let's celebrate the Holidays with a whole week dedicated to the big guy - Santa Claus, Saint Nicolas or Father Christmas.
 Make an adorable handprint Santa, learn the sign for Santa and how to Santa Claus in three languages, and much more.
 Enjoy!

 Number of the Week: 6 - When you show your child anything say "6 oranges" (or whatever you are counting).
 Count to 6.
 Write the number 6 on paper or show your toddler a flash card.
 Show your child 6 things at a time and count them - "one, two, three" - so your child gets used to the pattern.
 When I have been counting to my son, he now points to things and makes sounds like he's trying to count and he can identify 1, 2 and 3.
 My son knows he's one and can make the gesture when you ask him, so it can be done at this age even.

 Songs of the Week: Santa Claus is Coming to Town - This link has the words and the music for the song, written by J. Fred Coots and Haven Gillespie, along with links to other holiday songs.
-Story of the Week: Santa Claus is Coming to Town done by Steven Kellogg - This has beautiful illustrations.
+Story of the Week: The Littlest Angel by Charles Tazewell - This has beautiful updated illustrations of a book originally written in 1946.
 If you can't find it at the library - usually the librarian will do a display of books for the season - try to find it at your favorite on-line bookseller.
-Snack of the Week: Bagel Wreaths - This is a cute snack from the Family Fun website.
-They suggest using cut up peppers for color.
-I don't think most toddlers would eat that so you might get creative with what they would eat - color the cream cheese red or green (as they suggest) or sprinkle cut up cucumber, shredded carrots or even cookie sprinkles for a little sweet treat.
+Snack of the Week: Apple Christmas Tree - This is a cute snack from the Woman's Day website.
+This tree comes from things you probably already have in your kitchen - an apple, some cheese, prezels and raisins.
+Of course, only use what your child likes and is able to eat - green or red apples can work and you could use something different than raisins if they don't like those or are too young to eat them.
+Click to Slide 7 to see another super healthy adorable snack as well.

 Spanish Words of the Week: Instead of just Spanish this week we'll learn how to say Santa Claus in several languages: Sinterklaas = Dutch; Pere Noel = French for Father Christmas; Papá Noel = Spanish for Father Christmas, Christkindle = German